-You can freely express your creativity with a painted floor than with a stained floor or natural hardwood floors which have kind of pre-determined traditional looks.
-You can add interesting patterns and designs on the floor.
+You can freely express your creativity with a painted floor rather than stained or natural hardwood floors with pre-determined traditional looks.
+You can add interesting patterns and designs to the floor.

 Painted floors are easier to maintain than stained and natural floors.
 In fact, you can keep reapplying a new coat of paint when the old paint becomes thin.
-Painting a hardwood floor is also less demanding although it should be done professionally for best results.
-Usually, the old finish doesn’t necessarily have to be sanded but the floor has to be prepared and repaired.
+Painting a hardwood floor is also less demanding, although you should do it professionally for the best results.
+Usually, the old finish doesn’t necessarily have to be sanded, but the floor has to be prepared and repaired.

-You can use paints to reclaim an old generation floor that has lived beyond its lifespan.
+You can use paints to reclaim an old floor that has lived beyond its lifespan.
 This is especially for hardwood floors which may have been over-sanded or old.
-Because sanding will only destroy your floor, other than doing a floor replacement, you can opt to paint the hardwood floor.
-Painting your floor will extend its life foro a few more years.
+Because sanding will only destroy your floor, you can opt to paint the hardwood floor other than doing a floor replacement.
+Painting your floor will extend its life for a few more years.
 By revamping an old floor, you save money that you would have used to replace the entire floor.

 Cons of Painting a Hardwood Floor

 Wood is an expensive and classic flooring option.
-However, paint hides your hardwood floor especially if it an antique floor leaving you with a painted version of it.
-So, if you have a beautiful hardwood floor, why not maintain it in its natural color?
-That said, it entirely up to you and personal tastes and preferences.
+However, paint hides your hardwood floor, especially an antique floor, leaving you with a painted version of it.
+So, if you have a beautiful hardwood floor, why not maintain its natural color?
+That said, it is entirely up to you and your personal tastes and preferences.

 Staining Hardwood Floors

 Staining your hardwood floor is a major decision because you will live with the floor for a long time.
-This is because the exercise is not only expensive but requires vacating the room for some time.
-The task is daunting because there are various shades and a variety of hardwood floor stain colors to select from.
+The exercise is not only expensive but also requires vacating the room for some time.
+The task is daunting because there are various shades and various hardwood floor stain colors to select from.
 Whatever colors and shades you choose will impact the overall style of your home because a floor is a focal point in a room.

-Also, some floor finishes usually turn floors to a yellowish or orange look or a washed-out look that may not be aesthetically appealing.
+Also, some floor finishes usually turn floors to a yellowish, orange, or washed-out look that may not be aesthetically appealing.
 In such cases, staining will transform your wooden floor.

-Staining is also recommended if the wood is damaged by pets, pot plants or water.
+Staining is also recommended if the wood is damaged by pets, pot plants, or water.
 Instead of replacing the entire floor, staining can refresh the wood’s looks.
-For water damages, it should only be stained if the damages are on the surface and not deep into the wood.
+Water damages should only be stained if the damages are on the surface and not deep into the wood.